Transjugular Intrahepatic Portosystemic Shunt (TIPS)

 A catheter is a long, thin plastic tube that is considerably smaller than a "pencil lead."
 It is about 1/8 inch in diameter.

-The stent used in this procedure is a small wire mesh tube, often covered with a fabric made of GORE-TEX®.
+The stent used in this procedure is a small wire mesh tube often covered with fabric.

 This procedure may use other equipment, including an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.